-Reflexology products that may help when massaging your own feet and finding an extra pair of hands isn’t possible!
+Reflexology products that may help when massaging your own feet and finding an extra pair of hands aren’t possible!

 Whether you choose to massage your own feet or have someone else do it for you, remember to be patient.
 Not only will it take time to perfect technique, but it will take your body time to get used to being touched.

 Will a foot massage relieve you of all your chronic pain?
 Of course not, but nothing will.
 My pain management plan includes many things in addition to massage therapy, like PEMF therapy with Oska Pulse, a natural magnesium and lavender lotion, CBD, cannabis, and more.
 With that said, it is amazing how our feet are tied to pain throughout the rest of the body.
 It is not unusual for my spine to pop and be relieved of pressure just from a foot massage.

-It takes a lot of products, patience, and work to keep my chronic pain levels low, but is worth every penny spent, hour spent waiting, and hard work that I put into caring for my body.
+It takes a lot of products, patience, and work to keep my chronic pain levels low, but is worth every penny spent, the hours spent waiting, and hard work that I put into caring for my body.